More firms weigh IPOs as biotech fever reaches Europe

 A trickle of smaller IPOs is already underway in France.

-Crossject, the maker of a needle-free injection system, raised 17 million euros ($24 million) on Paris’ Alternext exchange last month, while Oncodesign, which helps companies assess the therapeutic potential of cancer drugs, aims to raise between 37.5 and 42.9 million euros on the Euronext.
+Crossject (ALCJ.PA), the maker of a needle-free injection system, raised 17 million euros ($24 million) on Paris’ Alternext exchange last month, while Oncodesign (ALONC.PA), which helps companies assess the therapeutic potential of cancer drugs, aims to raise between 37.5 and 42.9 million euros on the Euronext.

-Genomic Vision, a maker of molecular diagnostic tests to detect genetic disorders, and cancer vaccine maker Genticel have also signalled their intention to float on the Euronext.
+Genomic Vision, a maker of molecular diagnostic tests to detect genetic disorders, and cancer vaccine maker Genticel have also signaled their intention to float on the Euronext.

 Still, European investors, bruised by a series of booms and busts in this notoriously volatile sector, are likely to be pickier than their U.S. peers when it comes to backing firms.